-That said, the Samsung PRO Endurance has reliability that you can depend on for life.
-It’s actually resistant with waterproofing, shock proofing, temperature proofing, and even resistance against magnetics and radiation emitted through x-rays.
+That said, the Samsung PRO Endurance has the reliability that you can depend on for life.
+It’s resistant with waterproofing, shock proofing, temperature proofing, and even resistance against magnetics and radiation emitted through x-rays.

-It supports storage sizes up to 128GB, and handles 4K and Full HD video with 100MB write speeds.
+It supports storage sizes up to 128GB and handles 4K, and Full HD video with 100MB write speeds.

 The Silicon Power memory cards are one of the cheaper options currently available on the market, but it’s still an excellent product.
-This one in particular gets you 32GB of storage space and high speed transfer rates.
+This one, in particular, gets you 32GB of storage space and high speed transfer rates.
 With this particular one, you should easily be able to house 12,000 photos or seven hours of straight high definition video recording.
 Actual transfer speeds do depend on the host device and capacity that you choose to pick up, but in general, you’re looking at getting around 60-100MB per second.
 Not bad speeds, but they aren’t the most optimal for 4K video.

 Next up, we have the SanDisk Ultra 32GB microSDHC memory card.
 This one is similar to the SanDisk Ultra that we mentioned earlier with just a couple of different.
 It’s designed to be a little cheaper, has a smaller storage capacity, and a slightly lower transfer speed rate.
 You’re looking at around 80MB per second transfer rates, which is great for moving massive photo and video libraries over to an external storage solution.
 This particular one is waterproof, shockproof, temperature proof, and magnetic proof.
 It comes with an SD card adapter so you can use it in SD card applications, as well.